Blendify/blender-manual/blender_docs/manual/data_system/files/save.rst

 Save (:kbd:`Ctrl-S`, :kbd:`Ctrl-W`)
    Save an existing blend-file over itself.
 Save As (:kbd:`Ctrl-Shift-S`, :kbd:`F2`)
-   Choose a file to save the blend to.
+   Choose a file to save the blend-file to.
 Save Copy (:kbd:`Ctrl-Alt-S`)
-   Choose a file to save the blend to, but return to editing the original file upon completion.
+   Choose a file to save the blend-file to, but return to editing the original file upon completion.
    This can be used to save backups of the current working state without modifying the original file.

 If the file name doesn't end with ``.blend``, the extension is automatically appended.